paulshuker/coppafisher/docs/overview.md

 All raw data is re-saved at the `tile_dir` in the `file_names` config section.
 Coppafisher does this to:

  * Compress data.
  * Remove unused tiles, rounds, and channels that may be in the given raw files.
  * Save the raw data in a consistent format.
  * Allow for faster data reading by using [zarr](https://zarr.readthedocs.io/) arrays.
+ * Max intensity project images along z planes by setting `max_intensity_project` to `true` (default: false).

 Extract also saves metadata inside of the `tile_dir` directory if the raw files are ND2 format.